remotion-dev/remotion/packages/docs/docs/config.md

 _Available from Version 2.6.5._

-Results in invalid SSL certificates, such as self-signed ones being ignored.
+Results in invalid SSL certificates, such as self-signed ones, being ignored.

 ```tsx twoslash
 import { Config } from "remotion";